Gleizits/snake_html/README.md

 # snake_html
- This is snake in html
+ This is snake in html.
+ The project no is original(based in open source project).